microsoft/vcpkg-docs/vcpkg/produce/export-compiled-dependencies.md

 ## 1 - Install `fmt` library

-Begin by opening your terminal and navigating to the directory where vcpkg is installed.
-Once there, install the `fmt` library for your target platform:
+Open a terminal and navigate to the directory where vcpkg is installed then install the `fmt` library for your target platform:

 ```console
 vcpkg install fmt:x64-windows
 ```

-Replace `x64-windows` with your specific target triplet if different.
+Replace `x64-windows` with your target triplet.

 ## 2 - Export `fmt` library

-After installing `fmt`, you can export it by running:
+After installing `fmt`, export it by running:

 ```console
 vcpkg export fmt:x64-windows --zip
 ```

-You should see something similar to the following:
+You should see output similar to the following:

 ```console
 The following packages are already built and will be exported: